Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Out of all the Bulova watches, the Precisionist line is the most advanced.
 Now being the new flagship collection of Bulova, the watches feature a 262 kHz-frequency quartz movement.
 By enhancing a typical frequency for more than eight times, the watch can keep an astounding accuracy of +/-10 seconds a year.

 The standout model is the Precisionist 96B175 with multi-layer black carbon fiber and multi-colored dial.
 The yellow second’s hand with its sweeping motion (16 beats per second) is the icing on the cake, making the timepiece a visual masterpiece.

-A number of these watches are mesmerizing with their eight-hand stopwatch function.
-Gripping aesthetics of the construction in combination with striking stainless steel or rubber bands make sure the Precisionist will impress, no matter the occasion.
+A number of these watches are mesmerizing with their eight-hand movement.
+Gripping aesthetics of the construction in combination with striking stainless steel/rubber bands make sure the Precisionist will impress, no matter the occasion.

 Ingrained with exquisite craftsmanship, the CURV is the first curved chronograph watch movement.
 The wristwear is designed to fit conveniently to the wrist, whether it be flat or slender.